 The neck muscles constantly work to hold up the head.
 The head itself is quite heavy, and without proper posture, the neck muscles can be unnecessarily strained to hold the head up.
-Gradual tightening of the neck muscles can cause neck pain, or cervicalgia.
+Gradual tightening of the neck muscles can cause neck pain, or cervicalgia, also known as a stiff neck.
 This is different from neck strain, which is normally short-lived.

 There are three types of neck pain: axial, radiculopathy and myelopathy.

 - Axial neck pain is pure neck or soft tissue pain.
 It is commonly caused by muscle strain or whiplash.

 - Radiculopathy neck pain occurs in the arms and neck, and is caused by nerve root compression.
 This can cause pain, numbness, or weakness in the arms.

 - Myelopathy is caused by pressure on the spinal cord.
 Symptoms include neck pain with arm or leg weakness, numbness or difficulty walking.

 All three types of neck pain can be either chronic or acute.
 Acute pain happens unexpectedly, often due to injury, and usually stops after a short amount of time.
 Chronic pain is continuous and spans over at least three months.